What is 2-1-1?

 Ashland County's 2-1-1 service launched in February of 2012.
 United Way of Ashland County received a grant from United Parcel Service (UPS) to implement 2-1-1.
 Additional funding is provided by the interest established in endowment accounts from individuals that have left a legacy in their estates to help improve lives in Ashland County.
 No campaign contributions are used to fund the 2-1-1 initiative.

 Cuyahoga County's First Call For Help has been providing service under many forms since 1949, including the Community Information Volunteer Action Center (CIVAC).
-On February 11, 2004, when 2-1-1 service became active in Cuyahoga County, First Call For Help changed its name to 2-1-1/First Call For Help.
+On February 11, 2004, when 2-1-1 service became active in Cuyahoga County, First Call For Help changed its name to 2-1-1/First Call For Help, which has since been changed to United Way 2-1-1.

 Geauga County's First Call For Help has been providing service since 1968 under the name InfoLine Volunteer Center.
 In February of 2005, InfoLine changed its name to 2-1-1/First Call For Help.
 In addition to information and referral, the Geauga 2-1-1 service provides emergency safety net programs for financial assistance and food.